John Lithgow: 1972–1995: Broadway debut and breakthrough

-In 1982 and 1983, Lithgow was nominated for the Academy Award for Best Supporting Actor for his performances as Roberta Muldoon in The World According to Garp and as Sam Burns in Terms of Endearment.
+Lithgow was approached about playing Dr. Frasier Crane on Cheers, but turned it down.
+In 1982, Lithgow was nominated for the Academy Award for Best Supporting Actor for his performances as transsexual ex-football player Roberta Muldoon in The World According to Garp.
+In 1983, he played lonely small-town banker Sam Burns in Terms of Endearment, receiving his second consecutive Oscar nomination.
 Both films were screen adaptations of popular novels.
 In 1983, Lithgow appeared in a remake of the classic Twilight Zone episode "Nightmare at 20,000 Feet" in Twilight Zone: The Movie as the paranoid passenger made famous on the television show by William Shatner.
 In an interview with Bill Moyers, Lithgow revealed this role as his favorite of his film career.
-Also in 1983, Lithgow appeared in a minor role in the nuclear apocalypse television film The Day After.
+Also in 1983, Lithgow appeared in a minor role as University of Kansas science professor Joe Huxley in the nuclear apocalypse television film The Day After, receiving a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
 In 1984, he starred in the film The Adventures of Buckaroo Banzai Across the 8th Dimension as Dr. Emilio Lizardo / Lord John Whorfin.
-Also in 1984, he starred in 2010: The Year We Make Contact and played a pastor who condemns dancing in Footloose.
+Also in 1984, he starred in 2010: The Year We Make Contact and played a pastor who condemns dancing and rock music in Footloose.

 In 1985, he starred opposite Jodie Foster in Mesmerized.
 Also in 1985, he starred in Santa Claus: The Movie alongside Dudley Moore.
+Also in 1985, at the Martin Beck Theatre on Broadway, he starred in Requiem for a Heavyweight, written by Rod Serling.
+Playing washed-up boxer Harlan "Mountain" McClintock, he won the Drama Desk Award for Outstanding Actor in a Play and was nominated for the Tony Award for Best Actor in a Play.
+The production ran only 11 performances.
+In 1986, he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Special for Resting Place, portraying Major Kendall Laird, a charismatic but morally compromised Southern lawman entangled in a long-buried murder.
 In 1986, he starred in The Manhattan Project, directed by Marshall Brickman.
+Also in 1986, Lithgow won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in the episode "The Doll" of the Amazing Stories anthology series.
 In 1987, Lithgow starred in the Bigfoot-themed family comedy Harry and the Hendersons.

-At the Martin Beck Theatre in 1985, he starred in Requiem for a Heavyweight, written by Rod Serling.
-In 1988, he starred in David Henry Hwang's M. Butterfly alongside BD Wong, at the Eugene O'Neill Theatre.
+In 1988, he returned to Broadway and starred in David Henry Hwang's M. Butterfly alongside BD Wong, at the Eugene O'Neill Theatre.
+Playing French diplomat René Gallimard, he won the Drama Desk Award for Outstanding Actor in a Play and was nominated for the Tony Award for Best Actor in a Play.
+The production ran from March 13 to January 27, 1990, totaling 9 previews and 777 performances.